Are pythons overrunning the Everglades? Some experts now say no

-ORLANDO, Florida (Reuters) - Reports that Burmese pythons are devouring almost entire populations of mammals in the Florida Everglades are premature, according to some exotic species experts and a co-author of a widely quoted study.
+ORLANDO, Fla., Feb 24 (Reuters) - Reports that Burmese pythons are devouring almost entire populations of mammals in the Florida Everglades are premature, according to some exotic species experts and a co-author of a widely quoted study.

 The study presented data supporting its hypothesis that “Burmese pythons have severely reduced populations of several species of formerly common mammals” in the Everglades.